codex-storage/codex-spec/specs/marketplace.md

 When slot is freed because of too many missed proofs, which SHOULD be detected by listening on the `SlotFreed(requestId, slotIndex)` event, then storage provider node can decide if it wants to participate in the repairing of the slot.
 The node SHOULD, similarly like with slot's filling, consider the node's operator configuration when making the decision.
+The storage provider node that originally hosted the freed slot MAY also participate in the data repair, but my refilling the slot it **won't** recover its original collateral and needs to submit new collateral with the `fillSlot()` call.

 The repair process is the same as with the filling slots, with one difference that the node MUST use the erasure coding to reconstruct the original dataset.
-As this requires retrieving more data of the dataset from the network, the node that will successfully fill the repair node will be granted additional reward. (**TODO: Implementation**)
+As this requires retrieving more data of the dataset from the network, the node that will successfully repair slot by filling the freed slot will be granted additional reward. (**TODO: Implementation**)

 The repair process is then as follows: